 ‘This is how you die’

-Insidious: Chapter 3 is a 2015 American supernatural horror feature film written and directed by Leigh Whannell – his directorial debut – for The Focus Features and Blumhouse Productions.
+Insidious: Chapter 3 is a 2015 American supernatural horror film written and directed by Leigh Whannell – his directorial debut – for The Focus Features and Blumhouse Productions.

 The movie stars Leigh Whannell, Lin Shaye, Dermot Mulroney, Stefanie Scott and Angus Sampson.
 It was released on June 5, 2015.